|Why should I buy a used trailer?

 |Why does the length of the trailer matter?

 You should make sure you’re purchasing the right length of trailer for the job you’re doing.
 A few feet can make a big difference when you’re trying to maneuver in tight places.

 Trailers come in all kinds of lengths.
 A reefer van can be as short as 28 feet and as long as 53 feet.

 Just like buying a car, buying a used trailer is a negotiation.
 You want to buy a trailer that helps your business be successful.
 It’s an asset and you will want to maximize that asset.
 Try to find a trailer sales rep that can be your business partner.
 It is in the best interest of the dealership and the customer to be happy with the completed transaction.

 |Why is there a freight charge for used trailers?

 If the trailer you’re looking for is not available in your city, there’s a good chance it can be found somewhere else.
 There will be a cost associated with moving the equipment to its final destination.
 If the advertisement says, “Selling price $20,000 FOB Calgary,” it means it’s in Calgary and you’ll pay $20,000.
 But if you’re in Saskatoon, it will have to be moved there.
 The charge to do that could be $800.

 Maxim trained technicians work to high standards to ensure the trailers that leave their shop are safe and meet all requirements for the equipment to work to its maximum potential.
 All trailers sold with a new provincial safety will have a minimum of 50% working tread on the tires and 50% working pad on the brakes.
-Maxim also has many sales professionals that are experts in different areas of the trucking industry.
+Maxim also has many sales professionals that are experts in different areas of the trucking industry and have experience with trailers from many top brands, such as Great Dane, Arne's, Timpte, Deloupe, East, Trout River and more.
 They will work with the customer to ensure they get the right trailer for the right job.